dsc-courses/dsc209r-2025-fa/projects/project1.md

 ### Final Submission

-You must submit your assignment using Gradescope.
+You must submit your assignment using Canvas.
 Please upload a PDF with a single image of your visualization design and your write-up, in two **separate** pages.